Cohomology of Tanabe algebras: Introduction

 We will use techniques which were developed in \cite{Boyde2} to study the homology of partition algebras and Jones annular algebras.
-These techniques, themselves inspired by work of Sroka (\cite{Sroka}), involve a chain complex called the \emph{Mayer-Vietoris complex}.
-In the case of the partition algebras, Boyde shows that this is a partial resolution of the trivial module to obtain isomorphisms between the homology of the partition algebras and the homology of the symmetric groups.
-However, in the case of the Tanabe algebras (and also the totally-propagating partition algebras and uniform block permutation algebras), the Mayer-Vietoris complex turns out to be a genuine resolution.
-The key reason for this is that the basis diagrams of these algebras are not allowed to have isolated vertices.
+These techniques were themselves inspired by work of Sroka \cite{Sroka}.
+Let $A$ be a Tanabe algebra, a uniform block permutation algebra or a totally propagating partition algebra.
+Let $I$ be the two-sided ideal spanned $k$-linearly by non-permutation diagrams and observe that in each case there is an isomorphism of $k$-algebras $A/I\cong k[\Sigma_n]$.
+We will define a family of left ideals $L_{i,j}$ which cover the ideal $I$ and such that any intersection of these ideals is either zero or is principal and generated by an idempotent.
+Such a family of ideals is called a \emph{$k$-free idempotent left cover with height equal to its width}, in the terminology of \cite{Boyde2}.
+With this in place, Theorem \ref{Tanabe-thm} follows directly from Theorem \ref{theorem-B}.
+The key step is that a $k$-free idempotent left cover allows us to define a chain complex called the \emph{Mayer--Vietoris complex}.
+In the case of the partition algebras, Boyde shows that this is a partial resolution of $k[\Sigma_n]$ by $P_n(\delta)$-modules to obtain isomorphisms between the homology of the partition algebras and the homology of the symmetric groups in a range.
+In our case, we can use the Mayer--Vietoris complex to construct a genuine projective resolution of $k[\Sigma_n]$ by $A$-modules.

 These techniques will also allow us to deduce cohomological versions of Boyde's results for the Jones annular algebras and the partition algebras.
-As a corollary, we prove a cohomological stability result for the partition algebras after the fashion of \cite[Theorem B]{BHP2}.
+In particular, we deduce a cohomological stability result for the partition algebras after the fashion of \cite[Corollary C]{BHP2}.